 Every person associated with this project is volunteering their time and sweat to rebuild the Koko Crater Stairs.
 Come on out and pitch in.
-We are having a great time most weekdays from 7am to 12 or 1, but there are ways you can help out just as part of your climb, by carrying some gravel up the hill or helping us remove the large number of disintegrated rail ties cast to the sides of the trail over the years.
+We are having a great time most weekdays from 7am to 12, but there are ways you can help out just as part of your climb, by carrying some gravel up the hill or helping us remove the large number of disintegrated rail ties cast to the sides of the trail over the years.

 Join our Facebook group to keep up on developments.

 Volunteer Day is every SATURDAY, from 7 to 1, (unless you're part of an organized group and have arranged a different day with the volunteer coordinator).
 We ask that you check in to the system, so we can anticipate how many people will be there volunteering at each hour of the day.

 VOLUNTEER SIGN UP

 It's hot and hard work - make sure you're fueled up and don't push yourself too hard.
 We ask you to be self-sufficient in terms of water and food.
 Make sure you've got sunscreen, good shoes, and you're ready to get sweaty and dirty.
 Please wear a mask at all times and practice safe distancing.

 There are no bathrooms near the trailhead.
 The nearest bathrooms in the park are down towards the tennis courts - probably about a 10 minute walk from the trailhead.

 We run orientation at 7am, though you can slide into the work process if you arrive later.

 The volunteer work consists of